2016 Yale Bulldogs football team

 The 2016 Yale Bulldogs football team represented Yale University in the 2016 NCAA Division I FCS football season.
 This season marked the Bulldogs's 144th overall season and the team played its home games at Yale Bowl in New Haven, Connecticut.
 They were led by fifth-year head coach Tony Reno.
 They were a member of the Ivy League.
 They finished the season 3–7 overall and 3–4 in Ivy League play to tie for fourth place.
 Yale averaged 8,795 fans per game.

+Yale ended a nine-year losing streak in their rivalry game against Harvard with a 21–14 win.